 Our goal in this section is to develop an efficient method that continually evaluates and updates the set of features used for tracking.
 Our hypothesis is that the most promising features for tracking are the same features that best discriminate between object and background classes.
 Given an appearance model learned from previous views of the object, the distribution of feature values for object and background samples is computed.
 Candidate features are then rank-ordered by measuring separability of the distributions of object and background classes.
-The most discriminative features are used to label pixels in a new video frame with the likelihood that they correspond to either object or background.
+The most discriminative features are used to weight pixels in a new video frame with the likelihood that they correspond to either object or background.
 Discriminative features produce likelihood maps where object pixels have high values, and background pixels have low values.
 We use the mean-shift algorithm as a non-parametric method to find the nearest local mode of this likelihood surface, thereby estimating the 2D location of the object in the image.
-Each of these steps is described in more detail below.